wowemulation-dev/warcraft-rs/file-formats/archives/wow-mpq/README.md

 - **Strong Signature Generation** - Requires private key not publicly available

 See [STATUS.md](STATUS.md) for detailed feature compatibility information.

+## Compatibility Notes

+### Blizzard Archives

+Blizzard's MPQ implementation has some quirks that this library handles gracefully:

+- **Attributes File Size**: All official Blizzard MPQs have attributes files that are exactly 28 bytes larger than the specification.
+This library detects and handles this discrepancy automatically.
+- **Path Separators**: MPQ archives use backslashes (`\`) as path separators.
+While this library accepts forward slashes for convenience, they are automatically converted to backslashes internally.

 ## License